Measures of multisensory integration based on dependent probability summation: from spike counts to reaction times: Measuring crossmodal enhancement in single neurons

-To fix ideas, let $N_V$, $N_A$, and $N_{VA}$ denote the random number of impulses emitted in a given time interval by a neuron, following unisensory (visual and auditory) and cross-modal stimulation, respectively, without assuming any specific parametric distributions.
-Their expected values (more precisely, sample averages) would be inserted in the traditional $\mathrm{MSI}$ value (Equation~\ref{msi})
+To fix ideas, let $N_V$, $N_A$, and $N_{VA}$ denote the random number of impulses (spikes) emitted in a given time interval by a neuron, following unisensory (visual, auditory) and crossmodal (visual-auditory) stimulation, respectively, without assuming any specific parametric distribution for these random variables.
+Inserting their expected values into the traditional $\mathrm{CRE}$ of Equation~(\ref{cre}) yields